dotnet-build - Man Page

 For executable projects targeting versions earlier than .NET Core 3.0, library dependencies from NuGet are typically NOT copied to the output folder.
 They’re resolved from the NuGet global packages folder at run time.
 With that in mind, the product of dotnet build

 isn’t ready to be transferred to another machine to run.
 To create a version of the application that can be deployed, you need to publish it (for example, with the dotnet publish command).
-For more information, see .NET Core Application Deployment.
+For more information, see .NET Application Deployment.

 For executable projects targeting .NET Core 3.0 and later, library dependencies are copied to the output folder.
 This means that if there isn’t any other publish-specific logic (such as Web projects have), the build output should be deployable.